QuantConnect/Documentation/03-Algorithm-Reference/07-trading-and-orders.rst

    * - ``OrderStatus.Canceled``
      - Order canceled before it was filled.
    * - ``OrderStatus.Invalid``
-     - Order invalidated before it was accepted by LEAN.
+     - Order :ref:`invalidated <algorithm-reference-trading-and-orders-order-error-code-reference>` before it was accepted by LEAN.
    * - ``OrderStatus.CancelPending``
      - Order waiting for confirmation of cancellation.
    * - ``OrderStatus.UpdateSubmitted``